-Mars investigating spilled Skittles headed for cattle feed
+Mars investigating Skittles said to be intended for cattle

 “We don’t know how it ended up as it did and we are investigating,” Mars said.

+Schmidt said one of his deputies came across the spill and sent him photos, which he posted on Facebook.
+He said the Skittles spilled from a box that started to disintegrate in the rain, and about half of them got out.
+The Skittles on the ground did not have the standard letter “S” on them, he said.

+The sheriff said he spoke with the farmer, but declined to immediately give the farmer’s name and did not respond when asked by email how the office connected the Skittles with the farmer.

-Company spokeswoman Denise Young said the Skittles were supposed to be destroyed because a power outage prevented the signature “S” from being placed on the candies.
+Mars spokeswoman Denise Young said the Skittles were supposed to be destroyed because a power outage prevented the signature “S” from being placed on the candies.
 She said Mars planned to contact the sheriff’s office and the farmer to find out more.

-Schmidt said the Skittles spilled from a box that started to disintegrate in the rain, and about half of them got out.
-The Skittles on the ground did not have the standard letter “S” on them, he said.

-The sheriff said he has spoken to the farmer, but did not provide a name and said he did not have a contact number for him.
+Linda Kurtz, a corporate environmental manager at Mars, said the company sells unused candies and ingredients to processors that incorporate them with other materials to make animal feed.
+She said Mars does not sell directly to farmers, and its procedures follow Food and Drug Administration regulations.

+Kurtz said Mars determined the spilled Skittles came from its plant in Yorkville, Illinois, which does not sell products for animal feed.
+The other U.S. plant that makes Skittles, in Waco, Texas, sells to a local processor that melts them down into syrup.

-Josh Cribbs, a cattle nutritionist and director of commercial development for the American Maine-Anjou Association, which promotes a particular cattle breed, said that which food byproducts get used for cattle feed varies depending on what’s available in the region and particular time of year.
-In places like Texas, for instance, Cribbs said citrus rinds are common.
+Josh Cribbs, a cattle nutritionist and director of commercial development for the American Maine-Anjou Association, which promotes a particular cattle breed, said that the food byproducts that get used for cattle feed vary depending on what’s available in the region and particular time of year.

 “You might think, ‘Oh my gosh, they might be eating a Skittle.’
 In reality, that piece of candy is being broken down,” he said.